NikiforovAll/nikiforovall.github.io/_posts/2026/2026-07-28-claude-code-security.md

 The field labels do work too.
 A finding handed to a verifier arrives as `severity as reported`, `evidence as cited by the reporter`, `sink line as quoted by the reporter` — the fence marks the span as data, and the labels mark each value as somebody's claim, to be checked against the file rather than believed.

-**The fence does not sanitize.** Values interpolated into it are only string-coerced.
-Control-character stripping lives on a different surface entirely — the helper that echoes the run's own scope arguments back into a prompt, paired with a truncator.
-Framing is what the fence buys you; these are two separate defenses, and writing the first does not give you the second.

 ### 6. This shape fits triage, not everything

 Everything above assumes one kind of work: a high noise floor, items judgeable independently of one another, and wrong answers that cost more than missed ones.
 Review, audit, triage, scanning.
 This is a scanning architecture, not a general way to run agents.
 Point it elsewhere and it stops paying — generative work gives the filter nothing to filter, and on "find every X" a confidence gate deletes exactly the results you asked for.